Azure/arc_jumpstart_drops/scripts/azure_windows_vm_test/_index.md

 Open the script using an editor and provide the values for the environment variables to match your environment.
 You will need to provide:

-- subscriptionId: Provide your subscription ID
+- subscriptionId: Provide your subscription ID.
-- appId: Provide your Service Principal App ID
+- appId: Provide your Service Principal App ID.
-- password: Provide your service principal password
+- password: Provide your service principal password.
-- tenantId: Provide your Tenant ID
+- tenantId: Provide your Tenant ID.
-- resourceGroup: Provide your resource group name
+- resourceGroup: Provide your resource group name.
-- location: Provide the Azure Region
+- location: Provide the Azure Region.

 ### Run the automation